-One of the benefits of living in Northeast Philadelphia is ease of access to the suburbs and center city Philadelphia.
+One of the benefits of living in Northeast Philadelphia is how easy it is to access the suburbs and center city Philadelphia.
 Looking for that perfect vacation?
-Why not do a staycation and head to Center City, explore its rich culture, history, and entertainment options.
-Check out a possible 36-hour itinerary from Northeast Philadelphia into downtown Philadelphia this summer.
+Why not try a staycation and head to center city to explore its rich culture, history, and entertainment options.
+Check out a possible 36-hour itinerary from Northeast Philadelphia into downtown Philadelphia below.

 - Leave for Center City.

 - Dinner in Old City: Spasso Italian Grill, Fork Restaurant, High Street on Market, or another Old City restaurant.

 - Desert – Walk to Ice cream at The Franklin Fountain.